minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 this case, only 23 representatives out of 529 change their vote over time.// insert mind changers plot here (confirm 23/529?)

 == Topic of Roll call Votes (Methane Pollution Safeguards) <rollcall-subject>

+// what are methane pollution safeguards, what are methane emissions and why are they important, why related to oil & gas industry.

 Although as shown in the section above, the rollcall bills do not fit the preconditions stipulated by Stratmann in @stratmann-2002, analysing